Estimated reading time: 7 minutes

-I get the opportunity to help people develop their leadership skills across a spectrum of industries.
-Their jobs are different and their responsibilities are diverse, but one thing is the same everywhere I go: Leaders want more guidance on how to be effective with decision making.
+I get the opportunity to help people develop their decision-making and leadership skills across a broad spectrum of industries.
+Their jobs are different, and their responsibilities are diverse, but one thing is the same everywhere I go: Leaders want more guidance on effective decision-making.

-The decisions we make and the way we communicate in the workplace can greatly help, or harm, each of us as a leader.
+The decisions we make and how we communicate in the workplace can significantly help or harm us as a leader.
 If we spend too much time soliciting opinions and trying to draw a consensus, others grow frustrated with our indecision.

-The secret to making decisions effectively is to be able to achieve a balance between these extremes.
+The secret to making decisions effectively is to achieve a balance between these extremes.
 Do not be too reliant on the opinions of others, but be respectful of any feedback that team members give.

 Decision Making Formula

-Here is a guideline: 50% of the time, ask for input.
+Here is a guideline: ask for input 50% of the time.
 50% of the time, get a sense of the situation.
 Make the decision, present it to the people involved, and ask for their support.

 Where Do You Fall in This Equation?